 ISBN: 978-0-6480834-7-4

-This booklet was developed with the input of healthcare professionals with a special interest in long COVID and people living with long COVID and other related conditions.
+This booklet was developed with the input of the following healthcare professionals and consumers with a special interest in long COVID.
 We thank all contributors for their time and efforts in creating this resource.